Spasmochi/bookshelf/README.md

 ## Storybook

-Storybook is available by creating stories in the `src/stories` directory and running the `npm run storybook` script.
-Your storybook will be availble at [http://localhost:6006](http://localhost:6006).
+Storybook is available by creating stories in the `src/stories` directory and running the `npm run storybook` script. the storybook will be availble at [http://localhost:6006](http://localhost:6006).

+A chromatic integration is on the way.

-You can also compile a production build of your Storybook by running `npm run build:storybook`.
+You can also compile a production build of the Storybook by running `npm run build:storybook`.
 The compiled production build will be located in a `/storybook-static` directory.

 ## Deployment

-Lint your files and fix all linting issues.
+Lint the files and fix all linting issues.

 ```sh
 npm run lint
 ```

-Run your test suite and fix any broken tests.
+Run the test suite and fix any broken tests.

 ```sh
 npm run test